hor00s/FunkScammers/README.md

 The bot mostly follows *learning related* subreddits where I, as the author, personally think that enthusiastic people that want to learn something, may fall to a trap on some *great offer* / *fast learning opportunity* that seems to good to be true

 ## Features

 - Reply to sus posts
 - Reply to sus comments
-- Reply to sus reply recursively on comments
+- Reply to sus comments recursively
 - Delete it's own comments that have *x* number of downvotes
 - And hopefully, more soon...

 ## Installation